uniqueplayer9102/unistrap/README.md

 # Unistrap
-An ugly, yet powerful Roblox bootstrapper.
+An ugly, yet powerful and minimalistic Roblox bootstrapper.

 > [!CAUTION]
 > This build is very experiemental.
 Be careful.

-## When does this go public?
+## What is this?
-After I edit some code and stuff
+This is an custom Roblox bootstrapper, like Bloxstrap.
+However, I need to code features and stuff, so it really becomes something like Bloxstrap.